 This article serves as the rundown of our new digital framework made in collaboration with Norgram® Studio & RWATGG.
 Together we set out to redefine the space10.io framework with a modular approach making it easy to update and maintain while providing users with an ever changing playful experience of content, user interaction and community engagement.

-We wanted to work with the idea of spaces but in a digital form, so we defined a framework called #spaceio
+We wanted to work with the idea of spaces but in a digital form, so we defined a framework called Space I/O

-This strategy provided a foundation for building a system using web components such as Google Polymer.
+This strategy provided a foundation for building a system using web components such as React.
 As a part of our strategy we defined four principles to help guide us through the collaboration of the framework.
 The principles are: “Curation”, “Dynamics”, “Classic Design” and “The Progressive Web”.
 Our strategy left us with the challenge to explore and define what digital spaces are, how they relate, connect, animate and behave.

-The design direction is inspired by swiss graphic design from the 1960’s where the focus was to create a strong system of typography, colors and compositions.
+The design direction is inspired by Swiss graphic design from the 1960’s where the focus was to create a strong system of typography, colours and compositions.
 Given that there is a vast amount of content the approach of the style is to define an editorial and timeless aesthetics with room for details using both layout, functionality and animation.
 All in all the design direction’s most important function is to facilitate the content.

 The purpose of the iconography is to provide guidance throughout the framework.
-All icons are build on the premise of “function first”.
+All icons are built on the premise of “function first”.
 Visually the iconography is formed from geometric shapes which achieves a timeless and universal aesthetic that reflects the typography.

-Conceptually and visually the spaces works with 3 dimensions width (X), height (Y) and depth (Z).
-Dealing with a 3d perspective in a classical design context seems a bit off, so the way we use depth is by layering the spaces on top of each-other.
+Conceptually and visually the spaces work with three dimensions: width (X), height (Y) and depth (Z).
+Dealing with a 3D perspective in a classical design context seems a bit off, so the way we use depth is by layering the spaces on top of each other.
 These layers all have a functionality.
-The top layer is always fully visible whereas the layers below are only slightly exposed teasing users to click and navigate to new pieces of content.
+The top layer is always fully visible whereas the layers below are only slightly exposed, teasing users to click and navigate to new pieces of content.

 Based on the grid and idea of spaces we can form unique page types consisting of layers.
 The pages types can be used to construct the base framework in which the spaces needs to live.